Accountancy BA(Hons) 2017-18This course also available for 2018-19 entry

 The course offers an optional one-year (48 weeks) work placement after the second year, in the UK or abroad.
 This paid position provides the opportunity for further personal development and to see accountancy and finance in action, helping you develop the knowledge and skills obtained on the course.
-The Business Placement Unit assists you in finding suitable work by matching your needs and aspirations with those of employers.

 Previous placement providers have included Sigma Chartered Accountants, Golfbreaks, NHS Health Lloyds Banking Group, Audit Partnerships, Vauxhall, YBS, Rolls Royce, Northern Commericals, NHS, PPG, Department of Health, Cummins, Panasonic, Discovery Channel, Organic HR and Enterprise Rent-a-Car Informatics.